 What Is Preserved Wisdom?

 - Central’s history was last officially recorded through the publication of a book, “Stones of Remembrance” written in conjunction with the celebration of the 150th anniversary of the church in 1994.
 This work, faithfully compiled and written by Marilyn McCarthy, is now out of print.
-An original copy of “Stones of Remembrance” has been scanned and converted to PDF documents.
+An original copy of “Stones of Remembrance” has been scanned and converted to a PDF document.

 The third component of Preserved Wisdom is a separate, more in-depth research project focused on the historical richness of Saint Louis.
 From 1876-1908 the home of the Central Presbyterian Church was at the northeast corner of Lucas and Garrison Avenues.
 With the help of the comprehensive maps created in 1875 by Compton and Dry and old city directories, we know exactly who lived in close proximity to the church at that time.
 This was an era when Saint Louis was one of the preeminent cities in the world.
 Many of the well-to-do living in the neighborhoods around the church during this golden age of Saint Louis history, became fabulously successful but also gave back to the city through their financial philanthropy and civic service.
-Their stories are often fascinating.
-Lucas and Garrison – 1875 is an intersection of Saint Louis lives, times and places.
+The stories of these St. Louisans are often fascinating and these short biographical sketches tell us about the era.

 “Lucas and Garrison – 1875 is an intersection of Saint Louis lives, times and places.”